ibm-cloud-docs/Cloudant/local/troubleshoot.md

 {: #latencies-for-view-requests}

-If latencies are elevated only for a specific view (or view group/design_doc), check whether the affected requests are using `stale=ok`.
+If latencies are elevated only for a specific view (or view group or design_doc), check whether the affected requests are using `stale=ok`.
 If they are using `stale=ok`, check the distribution of ushards for that view by running the following command in remsh.